jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Monolithic generation with client generation (orchestration with dev and prod maven profile)
 - [x] Overwrite standard README.md (for every application type) with new instructions for project structure
 - [x] Added controller generator (jhipster spring-controller _name_ command)
+- [x] Delete unuseful java questions not supported
+- [x] entity generator

 ## To DO for the 1.0.0 release

-- [ ] Delete unuseful java questions not supported
-- [ ] User management api
+- [ ] All user management api with jwt auth
-- [ ] entity generator
-- [ ] Other security/authentication options
-- [ ] Other core/admin jhipster services
 - [ ] automatic config in dev profile sqlite db and in prod mongodb or another db

 ## To DO for next release